 Once you’ve marked all items on your checklist as “done,” a pop-up message will ask you to confirm that you’re ready to launch.

-If you are, select “confirm” to request for a review and wait for Walmart representatives to check out your profile.
+If you are, select “confirm” to request a review and wait for Walmart representatives to check out your profile.

 If everything passes Walmart’s standards, your products will go live on Walmart.com within 24 hours.